team1635/scout16/README.txt

   (fill in the real password), and sync with the website

 101) Low priority: use Angular.js
+102) Prevent event matches from loading a second time.

 =================
 Junk (appears to be)